Snowdon Masters Scholarships

 Investing in inspirational disabled leaders

-We’re searching for exceptional students with the ability to create change and innovate.
-Successful candidates will join a unique network of high achieving disabled leaders working together to inspire a new generation.
-Applications for 2019 intake close at the end of April.
+One again we'll be looking for brilliant disabled students with the ability to become leaders of the future.
+Successful candidates will join a unique network of high achieving disabled leaders working together to inspire future generations.

 Snowdon Trust provides grants to physically disabled and sensory impaired students studying in the UK.
 Established by the First Earl of Snowdon, who contracted polio as a child, the trust has gone on to support over 2,500 students through higher education.
 Visit the Snowdon Trust website for further information.